The AR-15 is one of the most popular and talked-about semi-auto rifles, but not many people know that it was originally derived from the AR-10.

-This rifle has the advantage of using some very reliable and high-quality Magpul components, but the accessories range is not as extensive as for some other AR-15 variants out there.
+This rifle has the advantage of using some very reliable and high-quality Magpul components, but the accessory range is not as extensive as for some other AR-15 variants out there.

 SIG Sauer SIG516

-The SIG516 is a semi-automatic multi-caliber AR-15 clone for civilian and law enforcement markets.
-The law enforcement and military versions have selective-fired options: single shot, 3 shot burst, and fully automatic modes.
+The SIG516 is a semi-automatic, multi-caliber AR-15 clone for civilian and law enforcement markets.
+The law enforcement and military versions have selective-fire options: single-shot, three-shot burst, and fully automatic modes.

 The 516 has a four-position gas regulator, allowing the user to choose the amount of gas directed to the piston.